corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 #### Upgrade a node from Corda 3.x or Corda Enterprise 3.x

-Version 4.6 doesn't support retro-fitting the database changelog when upgrading from versions older than 4.0.
+Version 4.6 doesn't retro-fit the database changelog when upgrading from versions older than 4.0.
 Therefore, you need to upgrade to a previous 4.x version before upgrading to 4.6.
 For example, 3.3 to 4.5, and then 4.5 to 4.6.

 ### Check you're using Corda Gradle plugins version 5.0.12